Diagnosis in Traditional Medicine uses a number of different modalities:

 - Urine diagnosis: this has been much used in the West, and in Tibetan Medicine.
 The color, smell, taste and sediment all denote certain conditions.
 High colored yellowish urine shows a Heat condition; very clear Urine may show a cold condition; lots of sediment may mean poor digestion or Bladder Ulcers; fine sand in the bottom of the vessel indicates Gravel and Stones; lots of bubbles indicates Wind.

 - Stool diagnosis: stool shows the state of the digestion.
 A good digestive system makes a well formed stool that should float and doesn't smell too bad.
 Sinking stools shows poor digestion; foul smelling stool shows fermentation; blackish stool suggests bleeding in the stomach; blood in the stool shows bleeding from the Intestines, or internal Hemorrhoids.

 - Questioning: correct questioning often leads the doctor to a quick diagnosis.
-It can show when a problem is worse, where it may be found to be related to diet, for example.
+It can show aggravating factors such as diet, for example.
+It is important for differential diagnosis.
+For example, if a Cough is coming from a Hot or Cold disorder.
 Questioning usually asks about digestion, diet, sleep, menstruation etc.

 - Medical Astrology: a whole branch of Traditional Medicine deals with Medical Astrology.
 If a planet is weak in your Birth-chart it can have a negative effect on an organ of the body.
 In India, still today, special therapists prescribe a certain gem stone to be worn on a certain finger to help balance weakness or bad aspects in the Birth chart.
 Tibetan Medicine considers Astrology to be closely allied with Medicine too.